 Domain extension or a combination of letters at the end of the domain structure.
 There are 3 types of Top Level Domains:

 - ccTLDs usually consist of two letters and represent a specific country: for example .es for spain, .de for germany.
 There are a total of 312 ccTLDs.
 Some of them can only be purchased if you provide proof of residence, but most are publicly available and can be purchased by people from all over the world.
 They can be used if the website is targeting an audience of a certain country.

 - gTLDs include many well-known domains such as .com, .info, or .net.
 They focus on topics rather than locations.
 For example, the best-known .com means “commercial,” and .org is intended to represent primarily non-profit “organizations”.
 Unlike ccTLDs, gTLDs always consist of at least three letters.
 They’re especially good for global targeting.

 - sTLDs can be considered a sub-category of gTLDs.
 Not everyone can use them as they are reserved for a certain type of institution.
 For example, .gov is intended for authorities, .edu for educational institutions, or .museum is reserved for museums.
 This restriction limits their use, but on the other hand, sTLDs have high credibility.

 A generic .com remains the most popular TLD, but country specific extensions as well as an ever growing number of special TLDs such as .bar, .photo, .wedding are getting a fair share of the spotlight.
-You can find a complete list of TLDs offered by Webnode here, including the ones you can get for free for the first year.
+Check a complete list of TLDs offered by Webnode, including the ones you can get for free for the first year.